csmertx/csmertx.github.io/content/Games/RoM/misc_macros.md

 <br />

-# Warning: Money pit of a game
+# 'F2P' MMORPG game similar to World of Warcraft

 > I enjoy gaming the game ^_ __+